How to Nail the First Impression: 7 Mistakes Advisors Often Make (and What to Do Instead)

 4. Lack of a Defined Follow-Up Process

-You just had the most important meeting you’ll ever have with a client (or prospective client).
+You just had the most important meeting you’ll ever have with a prospective client.
 Letting them leave without a clear understanding of the next steps is a recipe for getting “ghosted.”

 At a minimum, there’s one follow-up task you must do: